Robert Knott Blessley: Major works

-Leaf Hall in Eastbourne was designed and built in the continental gothic style in 1863–64 as a working men's institute for the philanthropist William Leaf.
-Its facilities included a coffee room, lending library and reading room, smoking room, skittle yard and a lecture room capable of seating 200 people.
-In the absence of a local theatre the hall was used for staging visiting shows, including General Tom Thumb in 1865.
+Leaf Hall in Eastbourne was designed and built in the continental Gothic style in 1863–64 as a working men's institute for the philanthropist William Leaf.
+Its facilities included a coffee room, lending library and reading room, smoking room, skittle yard, and a lecture room capable of seating 200 people.
+In the absence of a local theatre, the hall was used for staging visiting shows, including General Tom Thumb in 1865.
 It now serves as a community arts centre and is a grade II listed building.

+Around the same time, Blessley was commissioned to build Eastbourne's first Wesleyan Methodist chapel.
+The first stone was laid in December 1863 and the chapel, Decorated Gothic Revival in style and situated on Pevensey Road, opened in July 1864.
+It was structurally unsound and was demolished in 1906 in favour of the new Central Wesleyan Church, which opened in 1908 a short distance away.